A physics-informed deep learning approach for solving strongly degenerate parabolic problems: Numerical results

 Proceeding as for problem (\ref{eq:P2}), we have estimated $\mathcal{E}(T)$ and $\mathcal{E}_{rel}(T)$ for $\alpha\in\{0.3,0.5,1.3,5\}$ and $T\in\{1,10,20,40,100\}$.
-The results that have been obtained are shown in Tables \ref{alpha0.3_pro5}$-$\ref{tablealpha5_pro5} and reveal that, for any fixed value of $\alpha$, the variation of the estimate of $\mathcal{E}(T)$ is again monotonically increasing, in accordance with (\ref{eq:L2err}).
-However, by carefully analyzing the orders of magnitude of both $\mathcal{E}(T)$ and $\mathcal{E}_{rel}(T)$, we can deduce that our method provides accurate solutions also in this case, in both short and long-term predictions.
+The results that have been obtained are shown in Tables \ref{alpha0.3_pro5}$-$\ref{tablealpha5_pro5} and reveal that, for any fixed value of $\alpha$, the estimate of $\mathcal{E}(T)$ is again monotonically increasing, as expected from (\ref{eq:L2err}).
+Nevertheless, by carefully analyzing the orders of magnitude of both $\mathcal{E}(T)$ and $\mathcal{E}_{rel}(T)$, we can deduce that our method provides accurate solutions also in this case, in both short and long-term predictions.